Muwak77/journal-categories/README.md

 - **Categories**: A semicolon-separated list of category names.
 - **Icons**: A semicolon-separated list of FontAwesome icon classes for each category.
-- **Heading Tag**: The HTML heading tag used for the "Linked from" section in backlink displays.

 ---